Hire an SEO Agency

 vs DIY SEO.

-Every contractor has been pitched both sides of this.
-Here's the honest math — hours, dollars, and results — from an SEO agency that has watched dozens of Texas contractors try DIY first.
+Every contractor has heard both sides of this pitch.
+Here's the honest math, in hours, dollars, and results, from a local SEO agency that has watched dozens of Texas contractors try DIY first.

 • 1

-DIY SEO is possible but expensive in opportunity cost — the hours you spend learning and executing are hours you cannot spend selling and running jobs.
+DIY SEO is possible but pricey in opportunity cost.
+The hours you spend learning and doing are hours you cannot sell or run jobs.

 • 2

-Agencies typically produce 3–5× the ranking velocity of DIY for Texas contractors, because the work is production-grade from day one.
+Agencies usually rank 3–5× faster than DIY for Texas contractors, because the work is solid from day one.

 • 3

-If you genuinely love marketing and have 10+ hours per week to dedicate, DIY can work.
-Otherwise, it rarely beats a competent agency on total cost of ownership.
+If you really love marketing and have 10+ hours per week, DIY can work.
+Otherwise, it rarely beats a good agency on total cost.

-Plenty of contractors try DIY SEO before hiring an agency.
-That is not a bad instinct — if you can do it yourself, you should.
-The problem is that SEO has steep production requirements (keyword research, on-page, technical, link building, schema, reporting) that are each non-trivial, and doing any of them poorly produces zero ranking movement.
-Google does not reward effort; it rewards execution.
+Plenty of contractors try DIY local SEO before hiring an agency.
+That is not a bad instinct.
+If you can do it yourself, you should.
+The problem is that SEO has steep needs: keyword research, on-page, technical, link building, schema, and reports.
+Each one is hard.
+Doing any of them poorly gets zero ranking movement.
+Google does not reward effort.
+It rewards good work.

-The real question for most contractors is not 'can I learn SEO?' — of course you can.
-The question is 'is the 10+ hours/week I would spend learning and executing worth more than the retainer of an agency that already knows how?'
-For most contractors running real operations, the answer becomes obvious within 60 days of trying DIY.
+The real question for most contractors is not 'can I learn SEO?'
+Of course you can.
+The question is 'are the 10+ hours per week I would spend learning and doing worth more than an agency retainer?'
+For most contractors running real shops, the answer gets clear within 60 days of trying DIY.

 Option A